Tech Accelerator

 Workforce planning

-The workforce planning component is heavy on HR analytics tools, as executives and HR managers parse external demographic and labor data alongside internal data to spot pending shortages or decide where to reassign employees to better address strategic priorities.
+In contrast, workforce planning software drills down into the details of assigning workers to specific jobs.
+It's heavy on HR analytics tools, as executives and HR managers parse external demographic and labor data alongside internal data to spot pending shortages or decide where to reassign employees to better address strategic priorities.

 At the same time, workforce planning can be extremely detailed and help decide, for example, whether to call in two more retail clerks for a weekend sale.